codefordenver/encorelink/README.md

 ## Setup - Option 1 (Vagrant)

-Keto Hero uses a [Vagrant](https://www.vagrantup.com/) virtual machine as the development environment.
+EncoreLink uses a [Vagrant](https://www.vagrantup.com/) virtual machine as the development environment.
 This isolates your dev environment from your host machine, ensures everyone has the same setup, and automatically installs everything you need to get going.
 Just follow these steps: